AviatrixSystems/Docs/HowTos/tgw_design_patterns.rst

 =========================================================
-Transit Gateway Orchestrator Design Patterns
+AWS Transit Gateway Orchestrator Design Patterns
 =========================================================

 Many design patterns exist to deploy your network with AWS Transit Gateway Orchestrator.
 Here are some